 Distance education students pay in-state tuition, regardless of state residency.

 The M.Ed. in Higher Education is designed to support knowledge of theories, practices, and policies that shape various postsecondary contexts.
 Students achieve learning outcomes through a broad range of courses that cover foundational topics and a specific set of classes focused on sub-concentration areas.
-The program requires a total of 30 credits and may be completed over two academic years plus one summer.
+The program requires 21 credits of core curriculum and 9 hours in a sub-concentration for a total of 30 credits and may be completed over two academic years plus one summer.
 Course delivery is online with both synchronous and asynchronous class schedules.
 Through virtual classroom technology, online delivery makes it possible for working professionals to pursue a high-quality graduate degree.
 With an elevated understanding of higher education, program alumni have secured mid-level administrative positions across various institutional contexts.